Some tips before escalating

 You can perform this process multiple times.
 The higher the escalation, the more members of Leadership or Management will be involved.
 Here's a breakdown of the various levels and what occurs:

-Level 1: The case is escalated to our support leads and front line managers.
+Level 1: The case is escalated to our senior support engineers, team leads and managers.

-Level 2: All of the previous team is alerted, but the escalation is extended to the head of global technical support for the relative product and your account's Customer Success Manager (CSM).
+Level 2: All of the previous team is alerted, but the escalation is extended to senior managers, directors and your account's Customer Success Manager (CSM).

 So you've launched a subscription with one of our products and ran into an issue or have a question that you couldn't find the answer for on this community.
 Don't fret - we've got you covered!
 It's our mission to ensure your support experience is seamless and effortless.

 If you have access to the Case Portal, you might have noticed a lot of fields on the new case submission page.
 Why is all of this information necessary / required?